Zudoku

 There may be a delay of a few minutes between removing an image from the registry and kraft cloud image ls reflecting the change.

-Create an Image and Multiple Instances from it
+Create an image and many instances from it

-For the next workflow, we'll once again use kraft cloud deploy but this time we'll use the -R flag to start multiple instances from it:
+For the next workflow, use kraft cloud deploy again, this time with the -R flag to start many instances:

 git clone https://github.com/unikraft-cloud/examples cd examples/http-python3.12 kraft cloud deploy -p 443:8080 -M 512 -R 2 .